GluuFederation/docs-cb-prod/docs/source/index.md

 [Gluu Server 4.0](https://gluu.org/docs/ce/4.0) and onward supports Couchbase Enterprise Edition (EE) as a database backend.
 Couchbase can be used as an alternative to LDAP, or in addition to LDAP using "hybrid" mode (as documented [below](#hybrid-backend)).

+## Pre-requirements

+- A production-grade clustered deployment of Couchbase requires *at least* three dedicated nodes.

 ## Installation

 There are two supported deployment strategies:

-- [Local Couchbase installation](#local-installation), where both Gluu and Couchbase are residing on the same servers.
-This is OK for basic testing.
+- [Local Couchbase installation](#local-installation), where both Gluu and Couchbase reside on the same server.
+OK for basic testing.

 - [Remote Couchbase installation](#remote-installation), where Couchbase is on its own dedicated servers.
-This is recommended for performance testing and production.
+Recommended for performance testing.
+Required for production.

 ### Local installation